Lenni0451/ClassTransform/README.md

 This replaces the original ``Random`` instance with a ``Secure Random``.

 #### CWrapCatch
-With the ``CWrapCatch`` annotation you can wrap a try-catch block around the entire method and handle the exception.
+With the ``CWrapCatch`` annotation you can wrap a try-catch block around the entire method or an invoke instruction and handle the exception.
 ````java
 @CWrapCatch("getResponseCode")
 public int dontThrow(IOException e) {